brianshumate/vaultron/examples/tests/README.md

 # TESTS

-NOTE: These are **NOT** tests of the roles themselves or even any kind of proper unit tests for any language; they're just shell scripts for manual reproductions of different scenarios.
+NOTE: These are **NOT** tests for Vaultron or even any kind of proper unit tests for any language; they're just shell scripts for establishing of different scenarios.